Outset

 • - Awareness that seriousness can arrive quickly in smaller ranges

-• - Honest reading of weather and mountain timing
+• - Patience with weather and mountain timing

 • - Acceptance that familiar scale is not the same as forgiving movement